hyperledger/besu-docs/docs/public-networks/how-to/deploy-aws-node-runners.md

     An error occurred (DefaultVpcAlreadyExists) when calling the CreateDefaultVpc operation: A Default VPC already exists for this account in this region.
     ```

-    This means that he default VPC must have at least two public subnets in different Availability
+    This means that the default VPC must have at least two public subnets in different availability
-    Zones, and public subnet must set `Auto-assign public IPv4 address` to `YES`.
+    zones, and public subnet must set `Auto-assign public IPv4 address` to `YES`.
     :::

 1. Configure your Node Runners Ethereum blueprint deployment.